 Identify the information you want to have on your customer journey map

 Every business is different.
-B2B businesses, for instance, tend to track different interactions than B2C businesses.
+B2B businesses, for instance, tend to track B2B customer journey and different interactions than B2C businesses.
 But let’s say you’re a B2C business that sells toys for young children.
 Your target audience will probably interact with your brand differently than if you sold sporting goods.

 Some of the most common information to collect include the following: